Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

   If it does a `stopPlayer()`, all the waiting buffers will be flushed which is probably not what it wants.

-But there is a mechanism if the App wants to resynchronize with the output Stream.
+But there is a mechanism on Interleaved Streams if the App wants to resynchronize with the output Stream.
 To resynchronize with the current playback, the App does `myPlayer.foodSink.add( FoodEvent(aCallback) );`

 ```text
 myPlayer.foodSink.add